cimnine/enpass2onepassword/README.md

                                   need to confirm the import.
 Use this flag to ignore this behavior and import without
                                   further confirmation.
+  --no-wakelock                   By default, this tool will prevent the
+                                  computer to go to sleep while the import is running.
+Use this flag to disable this behavior.

+                                  When this flag is defined, then the computer might go to sleep and interrupt your import.
+                                  The import is usually resumed, when your computer resumes from sleep.
+The result is that you won't make the best use of the 1Password rate limits.
   --silent                        By default, this tool will print status
                                   information while importing to 1Password.
                                   Use this flag to disable such reports.